cimo/One_workspace/README.md

         sudo cp core/Env.dist.js Env.js
         sudo nano core/Env.js

-3) Modify file with your configuration, save and close the file.

-   Add your path in the shared folder docker dashboard and write on terminal:
+3) Edit with your system configuration, save and close the file and write on terminal:

         sudo docker-compose up -d --build

-5) Add in your hosts file:
+4) Add in your hosts file:

         127.0.0.1 localhost
         127.0.0.1 localhost_html
         127.0.0.1 localhost-php5
         127.0.0.1 localhost-php7

-6) Write on your browser "http://localhost".
+5) Write on your browser "http://localhost".

 | Library: |
 |:---|